-100 Innovation is a process in which innovators find new things (Christensen 2002).
+Innovation is a process in which innovators find new things (Christensen 2002).
 We do not know how we will do things until after the innovation process has reached its goal.
-The goal itself is either a small or a large change 101 in technology, but it is also a change in the quality of human life (Saariluoma and Leikas 2010).
-Flash memories 102 and memory sticks, for example, changed the way people store information in their computers and in many other 103 devices.
+The goal itself is either a small or a large change in technology, but it is also a change in the quality of human life (Saariluoma and Leikas 2010).
+Flash memories and memory sticks, for example, changed the way people store information in their computers and in many other devices.
 This innovation, originated by Sony in 1998, has spread very fast over the whole field of computing.
-104 Apple invented a number of devices, which eventually lead to a revolution in mobile services.
-105 design processes lead to innovations.
+Apple invented a number of devices, which eventually lead to a revolution in mobile services.

+Design is the key in the innovation process and also forms the core of innovative thinking.
+However, not all design processes lead to innovations.
 Thus not all that is required in innovation can be seen in terms of design, either.
 Fifth generation computers require a large-scale design process, but we still do not have computers which some suppose should think like human beings.
-Of course, this undertaking lead to many important improvements in our knowledge of 2011 computing, but still it never became an innovation as such, because human thinking is more complex than the information processing that can be realized by the computers of today.
+Of course, this undertaking lead to many important improvements in our knowledge of important for creativity in organization.
+They form the computing, but still it never became an innovation as such, because human thinking is more complex than the information processing that can be realized by the computers of today.